gohsonghan98/gitbookclone/document/function/Chart/chartPopulateStepData/chartPopulateStepData.md

 ### Description

- A chart similar to a line graph, but with the line forming a series of steps between data points.
+ A chart similar to a line graph, it uses vertical and horizontal lines to connect the data points.

 ### Flowchart